open-contracting/standard/standard/docs/en/schema/reference.md

 ### Bids

-The optional [Bid statistics and details](https://extensions.open-contracting.org/en/extensions/bids/v1.1.4/) extension can be used to provide bid statistics and detailed information about individual bids.
+The [Bid statistics and details](https://extensions.open-contracting.org/en/extensions/bids/v1.1.4/) extension can be used to provide bid statistics and detailed information about individual bids.

 ### Award